 Weaving Yarns: Decolonising Curatorial Practices

-Weaving Yarns is a three-day series of creative consultation and collaboration sessions, centring First Nations knowledge, creative practice, and dialogue to explore curatorial approaches, representation, and future directions in contemporary arts and cultural spaces.
+Weaving Yarns is a two-day creative collaboration and sharing circle, centring First Nations knowledge, creative practice, and dialogue to explore curatorial approaches, representation, and future directions in contemporary arts and cultural spaces.

 Program Outline